AleAnsani/plssempower/README.md

+# PLS-SEM-power

-😰 Stressed about sample size in your Partial Least Squares Structural Equation Model?
+Stressed about sample size in your Partial Least Squares Structural Equation Model?
 Planning a PLS-SEM, but unsure how many participants you need?
 Worried that your expected effect size is small and your sample might be...even smaller?
 Still relying on vague heuristics like the “10-times rule”?
 We’ve all been there.
 Well, not exactly "all", to be fair...

 Say hello to `plssempower`, an R package designed to make power analysis for PLS-SEM models fast, transparent, and reproducible.
-Using the inverse square root method introduced by Kock & Hadaya (2018), this package lets you:
+Using the inverse square root method introduced by Kock and Hadaya (2018), this package lets you:

 - Compute the required sample size for a given effect size (_a priori_)
 - Compute the Minimum Detectable Effect Size (MDES) for a given sample (_sensitivity_)